shenjia/timestamp.js/README.md

 timestamp.js
 ============

-As a coder, you dealing with UNIX timestamp everyday.
+As a coder, you dealing with UNIX timestamps everyday.

 Sometime you need the current timestamp, and you have to run a short program like this: